-Sensory – tip of the 2nd digit (digital cutaneous branch) and thenar eminence (palmar cutaneous branch)
+Sensory: the tip of the second digit (digital cutaneous branch) and thenar eminence (palmar cutaneous branch)

-The clinical presentation of fractures of the distal radius is similar to several other fractures of the wrist:
+The clinical presentation of fractures of the distal radius is similar to several other fractures of the wrist:5

-Fracture of the radial shaft – less common than distal radius fractures.
-Range of motion of the wrist is typically pain-free .5
+Fracture of the radial shaft: less common than distal radius fractures.
+The range of motion of the wrist is typically pain-free.

 Baseline blood tests (FBC, U&E, LFTs)

-X-rays (AP and lateral views of the wrist)
+X-rays: AP and lateral views of the wrist (Figure 2)

-CT may be required if you suspect intra-articular involvement or for pre-operative planning
+CT: may be required if suspected intra-articular involvement or for pre-operative planning

-MRI may be required if you suspect soft tissue injuries
+MRI: may be required if suspected soft tissue injuries

-Regardless of the specific type of fracture, the initial management remains the same:
+Regardless of the specific type of fracture, the immediate management remains the same:9

 Removal of any rings or jewellery on the affected hand